 Reform ‘don’t have to talk to press acting as activists’ – Tice after media ban

-It comes as Mick Barton, Reform leader of Nottinghamshire County Council, told councillors not to give interviews to a local newspaper.
+The Reform leader of Nottinghamshire County Council has denied he told his councillors not to give interviews to a local newspaper.

-Reform UK deputy leader Richard Tice has said if reporters “act as activists” then “maybe we don’t have to talk to them”, after one of its council leaders banned councillors from speaking to journalists at a local newspaper.
+Reform UK deputy leader Richard Tice has said if reporters “act as activists” then “maybe we don’t have to talk to them”, after one of its council leaders appeared to ban councillors from speaking to journalists at a local newspaper.

-Mick Barton, the Reform UK leader of Nottinghamshire County Council, last week told his party’s 40 other councillors not to give interviews or send press releases to Nottinghamshire Live or its local democracy reporters (LDRs), and said the ban will only be lifted for emergencies such as flooding.
+Mick Barton, the Reform UK leader of Nottinghamshire County Council, claimed that Nottinghamshire Live, which is the online edition of the Nottingham Post, was spinning his comments.

-As the row between the newspaper and the council leader escalated, Mr Barton committed to his decision and warned his party would also “not be engaging with any other media outlet we consider to be consistently misrepresenting our politics, actions, or intentions”.
+The news website reported that Nottinghamshire County Council’s press office had confirmed on multiple occasions to several media outlets that Reform UK councillors had been banned from speaking to its journalists.

-Mr Barton told ITV News Central on Tuesday that he will not speak to the reporters again until he receives “a full apology” and a plan to move forwards, adding “they were spinning what I said, cutting it in half, making it say something different”.
+He added that he “never stopped” councillors from speaking to Nottinghamshire Live reporters.

-However, later that day, Nottinghamshire Live reported that Reform UK councillors are no longer barred from speaking to its reporters, and that it understands Mr Barton has denied that part of the ban was ever true.
+“I’m the leader, I don’t control their lives,” he continued.
+“If a media person wants to speak to anybody in my group, I can’t control that and I wouldn’t want to control it.”

-It said the councillor has clarified that he will still not speak to its journalists and the press releases ban remains in place, as does one on inviting the outlet to events.
+Nottinghamshire Live has reported that Reform UK councillors are no longer barred from speaking to its reporters, and that it understands Mr Barton has denied that part of the ban was ever true.

-Nottinghamshire County Council’s press office on multiple occasions, and to several outlets, confirmed that councillors were banned from speaking to Nottinghamshire Live’s journalists, the news outlet said.
+It said the councillor has clarified that he will still not speak to its journalists and the press releases ban remains in place, as does a prohibition on inviting the outlet to events.

 The council has been approached for comment.